 Royal Castle buildings had an unmistakable look.
 Many are still standing today and have been repurposed for another business.

-Back in 1977 when Arbetter Hot Dogs expanded to a second location, it was in a former Royal Castle building at 12530 NE 6th Avenue (the building is gone).
+When Arbetter Hot Dogs expanded to a second location in 1977, it was in a former Royal Castle building at 12530 NE 6th Avenue (the building is gone).

-The first Char-Hut location opened in 1976 in a former Royal Castle building at 700 NW 183rd Street (Miami Gardens).
+However, the first Char-Hut location opened in 1976 in a former Royal Castle building at 700 NW 183rd Street (Miami Gardens, Florida).

 Domino’s Pizza